senchalabs/jsduck/README.md

 Copying
 -------

-JsDuck is distributed under the terms of the GNU General Public License version 3.
+JSDuck is distributed under the terms of the GNU General Public License version 3.

-JsDuck was developed by [Rene Saarsoo](http://triin.net), with many contributions from [Nick Poulden](https://github.com/nick).
+JSDuck was developed by [Rene Saarsoo](http://triin.net), with many contributions from [Nick Poulden](https://github.com/nick).

 Thanks to [Ondřej Jirman](https://github.com/megous),